AdminL3/Jugend-Forscht/data-collection/Multiprocessing/README.md

     start_month = n
 ```

-3. Specifying the Month to run
+3. Specifying the Months to run

 ```
 numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12]